shuaibiyy/shuaib.me/content/haproxy-config-mgmt-lambda-registry-cosmonaut.md

 +++
-title = "HAProxy Configuration Management with Cosmos and Cosmonaut" description = "Enabling Networked and Containerised Deployments Using Dynamic HAProxy Configurations" date = "2016-05-08T02:18:18+08:00"
+title = "HAProxy Configuration Management with Lambda-Registry and Cosmonaut" description = "Enabling Networked and Containerised Deployments Using Dynamic HAProxy Configurations" date = "2016-05-08T02:18:18+08:00"
 +++